-After my last children were born (twin girls), as soon as it was comfortable, I began doing sit-ups, crunches, did Pilates at home, and any other ab exercises to try and get rid of my post-baby belly bulge.
-It went down somewhat, but it never looked how I wanted it to so I figured I would just have to live with the fact that I would always look like I was a few months pregnant because I had never really had a "flat" tummy anyway, which I thought was because I was born with an umbilical hernia and subsequently an outie bellybutton.
+After my last children were born (twin girls), as soon as it was comfortable, I began doing sit-ups, crunches, Pilates at home, and any other ab exercises to try and get rid of my post-baby belly bulge.
+It went down somewhat, but it never looked how I wanted it to.
+I figured I would just have to live with the fact that I would always look like I was a few months pregnant.
+I had never really had a "flat" tummy, anyway, which I thought was because I was born with an umbilical hernia and subsequently an outie bellybutton.

-When my daughters were around 6, I decided to take a core conditioning class at the local community college.
-It made a little difference but not as much as I wanted so I kept working really hard.
+When my daughters were around six years old, I decided to take a core conditioning class at the local community college.
+It made a little difference but not as much as I wanted, so I kept working really hard.
 Eventually, I began to notice that my bellybutton was beginning to protrude more.
 I went to the doctor and found out that I had an umbilical hernia.
-I didn't know at the time but when Diastasis Recti is left untreated, it can result in an umbilical hernia.
+I didn't know at the time but when diastasis recti is left untreated, it can result in an umbilical hernia.
 I went in for surgery to repair the umbilical hernia and was excited that I would no longer have my outie bellybutton.
 But I still had a protruding belly, which was especially worse after eating or drinking.

 What Is Diastasis Recti?